-So instead of declaring a whole surface as datum which is not possible for irregular surfaces, the engineer shows datum points that should come in contact with the datum feature simulator. a fixture or measuring equipment to establish simulated datums.
+So instead of declaring a whole surface as a datum, which is not possible for irregular surfaces, the engineer shows data points that should contact the data feature simulator—a fixture or measuring equipment to establish simulated datums.

-To create datums from datum targets there those be a minimum of three datum points on a surface.
+To create datums from datum targets, there should be a minimum of three datum points on a surface.
 Those datum points should not be in a line.
 When we connect those datum points, we get the virtual datum.

 When there are three touch points then it is a primary datum, for two points it is a secondary datum and for one touchpoint it is the tertiary datum.

 You may like to read: What is Datum in GD & T

 Why datum targets use basic dimension?

 First of all, we need to understand that data points are virtual or imaginary points to establish the datum to sit on the fixture.
 Datum points do not play any rule in part form, fit, and function directly.
 However, it may affect indirectly.

 Since there is no direct effect, the engineer chooses not to give any tolerance as the fixture tolerance or inspection equipment tolerance will cover up for that.
 That is the reason all datum targets use basic dimensions.

 Types of datum targets

 Here are few types of datum targets shown in engineering drawings.